Explore Georgia Tours

 What to Know Before Riding

-• Experience: Most tours accommodate beginners; advanced routes require riding proficiency
+• Experience: Most tours take beginners.
+Advanced routes require riding experience

 • Weight limits: Typically 90-100kg maximum

-• Physical demands: Multi-day treks require reasonable fitness; terrain can be rough
+• Physical demands: Multi-day treks require reasonable fitness, and terrain can be rough

-• Horses: Georgian mountain horses are sturdy and sure-footed; well-suited to terrain
+• Horses: Georgian mountain horses are sturdy and sure-footed, well suited to this terrain

 White Water Rafting & Canyoning

-Georgia's glacier-fed rivers carve through dramatic gorges, creating excellent white water rafting conditions.
-While less developed than European rafting destinations, Georgia offers authentic river experiences at exceptional value.
+Georgia's glacier-fed rivers carve through dramatic gorges, creating solid white water rafting conditions.
+The scene is less developed than in Western Europe, and prices reflect that.

 Aragvi River Rafting: